RE

 - Identify, investigate and respond to fundamental questions of life raised by religion and human experience, including questions about the meaning and purpose of life

-- Challenge pupils to reflect on and develop their own values, beliefs and attitudes in the light of what they have learned
+- Challenge pupils to reflect on and develop their own values, beliefs and attitudes in the light of what they have learnt

 - Understand the influence of religion on individuals, communities and societies